Turning Stone

 Layers for early-season and late-season mornings

-Upstate New York summer mornings can be cool even in July; a light fleece for the first few holes is practical.
+Upstate New York summer mornings can be cool even in July; A light fleece for the first few holes is practical.

 Rain jacket

-Afternoon thunderstorms are possible in summer; pack it in the bag rather than the car.
+Afternoon thunderstorms are possible in summer; Pack it in the bag rather than the car.

 Comfortable resort casual clothes

-One or two non-golf pieces for casino nights and resort dining; nothing requires dressing up.
+One or two non-golf pieces for casino nights and resort dining; Nothing requires dressing up.

 Extra golf balls for Kaluhyat

-Kaluhyat's commitment carries create real penalty risk for groups that hesitate; bring more than a sleeve.
+Kaluhyat's commitment carries create real penalty risk for groups that hesitate; Bring more than a sleeve.

 Leave at home